Complete List of Colleges with Women's Volleyball Teams

 How many NCAA Division 1 women’s volleyball teams are there?

-While these rankings aren’t perfect, they can give athletes a snapshot of the most competitive college volleyball teams.
-However, the reality is that the majority of high school volleyball players aren’t going to play at a top 15 volleyball college.
-The priority in each family’s recruiting efforts should be finding the best volleyball college for their athlete, whether that’s a top 15 Division 1 program, a Division 3 school or a junior college for two years.
+These rankings can give athletes a snapshot of the most competitive college volleyball teams.
+However, the reality is that the majority of high school volleyball players aren’t going to play at a top 10 volleyball college.
+The priority in each family’s recruiting efforts should be finding the best volleyball college for their athlete, whether that’s a top 10 Division 1 program, a Division 3 school or a junior college for two years.
 There are so many opportunities for talented athletes to get a volleyball scholarship.
 But, recruits can lose those opportunities if they focus all their recruiting efforts on the wrong division level for them.

 How do you find college volleyball teams looking for players?